 To get started, we need to enable translations for the Search & Filter post type.

-After this you will notice that WPML is integrated as the flags have been added to the Search & Filter admin screen:
+Once you’ve enabled WPML and setup your languages, you will notice the flags have been added to the Search & Filter admin screen:

-An additional step when using a shortcode to display results
+An additional step when using shortcode to display results

 This does not include when using a shortcode to display the Search Form itself

-- Search & Filter automatically translates tag, category, and taxonomy IDs when creating duplicates in other languages.
+- WPML automatically translates tag, category, and taxonomy IDs when creating duplicates in other languages.